Kadeisha Buchanan: International career

 Buchanan was 14 years old when she was recruited to the Canadian youth program in 2010.
-She won a silver medal at the 2012 CONCACAF Women's U-17 championship in Guatemala.
+She won a silver medal at the 2012 CONCACAF W U-17 Championship in Guatemala.
 When she was called up to the Canadian women's national team on January 12, 2013, against China while still in high school, Buchanan became one of the youngest players on any women's national team.

 Buchanan scored her first international goal against the United States on May 8, 2014, in Winnipeg, Manitoba, in front of the second largest crowd to ever watch a women's soccer game in Canada.
 The game ended in a 1–1 draw.
 Buchanan was also named Canada's Under-20 Women's Player of the Year in 2013, and anchored the host nation's defence at the 2014 Women's U-20 World Cup Canada in 2014.

-In 2015, Buchanan established herself as one of the best defenders in the world, winning the Young Player Award in the 2015 FIFA Women's World Cup, as well as being named Canadian Women's Player of the Year, and being nominated for the 2015 FIFA Ballon d'Or.
+In 2015, Buchanan established herself as one of the best defenders in the world, winning the Young Player Award in the 2015 FIFA World Cup, as well as being named Canadian Women's Player of the Year, and being nominated for the 2015 FIFA Ballon d'Or.

-On May 25, 2019, she was named to the roster for the 2019 FIFA Women's World Cup.
+On May 25, 2019, she was named to the roster for the 2019 FIFA World Cup.

 On February 9, 2020, Buchanan played her 100th match for Canada in a 0–3 loss against the United States.

+Buchanan was called up to the Canada squad for the delayed 2020 Summer Olympics.

+Buchanan was called up to the Canada squad for the 2022 CONCACAF W Championship, where Canada finished as runners-up.

+Buchanan was called up to the 23-player Canada squad for the 2023 FIFA Women's World Cup.

+Buchanan was called up to the Canada squad for the 2024 CONCACAF W Gold Cup, which Canada finished as semifinalists.

+Buchanan was called up to the Canada squad for the 2024 Summer Olympics.